Characters of Kingdom Hearts: Party members and summons

 Several games in the Kingdom Hearts series feature computer-controlled characters that join the player's party in a specific world.
 The first game features six different party members in addition to Donald and Goofy: Tarzan in Deep Jungle; Aladdin in Agrabah; Ariel in Atlantica; Jack Skellington in Halloween Town; Peter Pan in Never Land; and Beast in Hollow Bastion.
 In addition, six characters can be acquired as summoned allies: adult Simba, Genie, Dumbo, Bambi, Tinker Bell, and Mushu.
 Chain of Memories features the same party and summoned characters from the first game, with the inclusion of Cloud Strife as an additional summon.

-Aladdin, Jack, and the Beast return as party members in Kingdom Hearts II, with Ariel appearing in a non-playable capacity, and Peter Pan appearing as a summon along with Tinker Bell.
+Aladdin, Jack Skellington, and the Beast return as party members in Kingdom Hearts II, with Ariel appearing in a non-playable capacity, and Peter Pan appearing as a summon along with Tinker Bell.
 Adult Simba is featured as a party member in the Pride Lands, while Mushu becomes a supporting ally along with new party member Mulan in the Land of Dragons.
 Other new party members include Auron in Olympus Coliseum, Jack Sparrow in Port Royal, and Tron in Space Paranoids.
 Chicken Little and Stitch are also included as new summons.

 Birth by Sleep removes the standard party system utilized by previous games, instead using characters as temporary partners during certain portions of the game.
 These characters are Prince Phillip in Enchanted Dominion; Hercules and Zack Fair in Olympus Coliseum, with the latter being based on his appearance in Final Fantasy VII: Crisis Core; and Stitch, who is named "Experiment 626", in Deep Space.

-Hercules and Jack Sparrow return as party members in Kingdom Hearts III, with new party members including Woody and Buzz Lightyear, Rapunzel and Flynn Rider, James P. Sullivan and Mike Wazowski, Marshmallow, and Baymax, in worlds based on their respective films.
+Hercules and Jack Sparrow return as party members in Kingdom Hearts III, with new party members including Woody and Buzz Lightyear in Toy Box, Rapunzel and Flynn Rider in the Kingdom of Corona, James P. Sullivan and Mike Wazowski in Monstropolis, Marshmallow in Arendelle, and Baymax in San Fransokyo.
 Wreck-It Ralph, Simba, Ariel, and Stitch also appear as summonable "Link" characters alongside the "Meow Wow" Dream Eater from Dream Drop Distance.